Four Reasons Why SMBs Go Bankrupt

 The allure of starting one’s own business is enticing; one may imagine themselves as the next Steve Jobs.
 However, doing so is risky, as evidenced by a survey from the Small Business Administration that found 20% of small businesses fail in the first year, 50% go bankrupt after five years, and only 33% make it to 10 years or longer.
 That is a very high business failure rate.

-When you start your own business, you must be willing to use your own savings as capital to keep the business operational and running.
-Afterward, you can reach out to angel investors or venture capitalists for funding, but they’re highly selective.
-These investors are looking for growth potential, a large customer base, and healthy market share before they make the decision to fund.
+When you start your own business, you must be willing to use your savings as capital to keep the business operational and running.
+Afterwards, you can reach out to angel investors or venture capitalists for funding, but they’re highly selective.
+These investors are looking for growth potential, a large customer base, and a healthy market share before they decide to fund.

 Besides that, new small businesses often offer set prices low, to compete with other businesses offering a similar product.
 Doing this may work in the short term, but it won’t be profitable in the long term.
 You’ll need to generate revenue constantly to have a healthy cash flow and profit.
 If not, you won’t be able to pay rent, workers, utilities, expansion or product development, resulting in your business going bust.

-To avoid such issues, having a realistic budget of operations is essential, along with funding analysis and research of potential backers before the money is needed.
+To avoid such issues, having a realistic operations budget is essential, along with funding analysis and research of potential backers before the money is needed.

 When a small business is in its infancy stage, it’s not uncommon to have the owner as the only one in a senior-level or managerial position.
 Often, they lack the experience of managing and overseeing the day-to-day operations.
 They may excel in one business area, such as coming up with a new product or service, but they may lack the ability to execute, ranging from developing the product to marketing it.